Fun Things to do in Lightning Ridge

 Lightning Ridge Caravan Parks

 We visited as part of our five-week Northern and Central NSW Road Trip.
 We were travelling in a motorhome and decided that we wanted power for this visit, so we booked into one of the town’s caravan parks.
-There are at least five caravan parks in town.
+There are at least five caravan parks in the area.
 These are three we checked out.

 Lightning Ridge Holiday Park